 5. When and where will it take place?

-For the Middle School and Elementary Divisions, the 2018 USGO National Championships site and date is still to be determined.
+For the Middle School and Elementary Divisions, the 2019 IGB National Championships site and date is still to be determined.

 6. Will there be prizes?

-The best resource is the quiz bowl questions that have been used at the National Championships of the US Geography Olympiad from 2013 to 2016.
-These are available on the USGO website here.
-Please also see the past IGB US National Championships questions on the IGB USA Resources page here.
+The best resources are the quiz bowl questions that have been used at the National Championships of the US Geography Olympiad from 2013 to 2016 which are available on the USGO website here as well as the past IGB US National Championships questions on the IGB USA Resources page here.

-1. How do I qualify for the World Championships?
+1. How do I qualify for the next IGB World Championships?

 2. What events will the International Geography Bee World Championships consist of?

-Please see the IGB World Championships page here for the draft schedule of events, this page for descriptions of competitions, and this page for other events that are part of the 2018 IGB World Championships.
+Please see the IGB World Championships page here for a draft schedule of events, this page for descriptions of competitions, and this page for other events that are part of the 2020 IGB World Championships.

 3. When and where will the World Championships take place?